gwleuverink/magic-todo/README.md

 <img src="/resources/images/inline-comment-result.jpg" alt="inline-comment-result" width="540px" />

-You may also wrap markup inside of a TODO in order to emphasize a block.
+You can also highlight entire blocks of code:

 ```html
 <!-- |TODO: This button is not yet implemented -->